-The right cooling unit or system is absolutely essential to protect and store your wine collection at an optimal and consistent temperature.
+The right wine room cooling unit or system is absolutely essential to protect and store your wine collection at an optimal and consistent temperature.

 A self–contained non–ducted through the wall unit has both the evaporator and the condenser housed in the same compartment—this system is generally the most commonly used cooling system in most wine cellars.
 As indicated by the name, the unit is mounted through the wall of the wine cellar.
 The greatest benefit of this style of cooling unit is the affordability; however, the this type of unit will be noisier than other types of cooling systems due to both the evaporator and condenser being inside the wine cellar.